 I mean, if you were mostly hidden by the chair, I see the logic in not moving.
 But you could have just said that.
 Or “none of your business, stranger on the internet.”

 But you can’t blame me for the things you did, whether it’s sitting in that chair a half an hour or putting 800 words about it on Gawker.@raincoaster: I think she is only kidding about being upset and what not.
 Atleast, I hope so.
 Otherwise, it is in the lady doth whine too much territory.@Registered: jeez.
 It’s fine, nothing to be ashamed of hanging around your apartment in your underwear or naked for that matter, window washers aren’t going to be all shocked and fall lol.
 God only knows the things you see washing windows in a city.
-Nothing really wrong with being embarrassed either, but as long as they were professional s’all good.@raincoaster: Don’t call me “My Dear Woman.”
+Nothing really wrong with being embarrassed either, but as long as they were professional s’all good.@raincoaster: You. are. a prize. bitch.@raincoaster: Don’t call me “My Dear Woman.”

 I didn’t count the words; so sweet of you to have bothered.
 I had to explain why I sat in the chair for 30 minutes because you accused me of being an exhibitionist.